Trump says Syria chemical attack 'will be met forcefully,' but won't say when

 Earlier Monday, Trump said the chemical attack was "atrocious" and "horrible," adding that the U.S. would make "major decisions" about its response over the next 24 to 48 hours.

-On Sunday night, Israel carried out an airstrike on a Syrian government air base near the city of Homs.
+On Sunday night, Israel carried out an airstrike on a Syrian government air base near the city of Homs, officials said.
 The airstrikes reportedly killed 14 people, including some Iranians.

 The Damascus government of Bashar Assad has denied using poison gas against its own people.